hyeonsang010716/huggingface-study/README.md

 # huggingface-study
-A repository for studying Hugging Face through books, including notes, resources, and hands-on NLP experiments.
+This repository is dedicated to my journey of reading books and studying Hugging Face's machine learning tools.

+It includes notes, resources, and projects that document my learning process and experiments with NLP and AI models.